 - And they operate a social sharing site like Airbnb.com

-Happily, they have a refer a friend scheme – so when you enter your email address into this ‘Share the Love' page, and sign up to be a full paying member, you and us will both be entitled to receive a voucher worth US$100.
-This voucher can be 100% redeemed at either Amazon, Itunes or Google Play.
+Happily, they have a refer a friend scheme – so when you enter your email address into this ‘Share the Love' page, and sign up to be a full paying member, you'll receive a 25% discount off your first year's membership, and we'll get three months free membership.
+It's a WIN-WIN!